 And like just about every other child I know, my kids had to check off each item on their to-do list to claim their prize.
 While visiting the farmer’s market is nothing new to them, they both took this visit a bit more seriously.
 My daughter eyed an eggplant due to it’s purple color.
 And my son wanted to choose some zucchini, in hopes that I would make Zucchini Bread Pancakes–which of course I did.

 My over zealous children picked out more fresh produce than we could possibly eat and therefore we were left that particular trip to the farmer’s market with an abundance of eggplant and zucchini.
 In my book, that is NEVER a bad thing.
 But sometimes convincing my kiddos to eat eggplant and zucchini can take some craftiness on my part.
 So I decided to sell it with cheese.
 I told them we could create a lasagna that would be layered with ravioli stuffing and cheese and tomato sauce, they wouldn’t even realize how many veggies they were eating.
-Plus it would give us a chance to use my new personalized lasagna dish from Personalized Creations—don’t you just love it?

 The kids were convinced to give it a go.
 So we sliced up our farmers market bounty thinly (you can use ANYTHING you have–yellow squash, sweet potatoes, peppers, etc) and tossed them with pesto and then lightly grilled them to achieve a smokey depth of flavor to the veggies.
 You can skip the grilling of the veggies, but it really takes the dish up a notch.

-The verdict?
 I LOVED this dish.
 The smokiness of the grilled vegetables paired nicely with the fresh tang of the pesto and the ricotta gave this dish a rich, luxurious taste.
 My kids?
 They ate one serving.
 They didn’t rave about it but they didn’t gag either.
 For a dish so heavy on vegetables, I am satisfied with that.
 And the best part was that they wouldn’t fight me for the leftovers, which I helped myself to for lunch the next day.

 This is a great gluten-free or low carb option for anyone out there who wants to enjoy lasagna.
 It is also a great way to use up that fresh summer produce.
 Or just to make me happy–because this is a dish I could eat any day!